tobymao/18xx/lib/engine/ability/README.md

 - `partition_type`: The name of the partition type that is to be blocked, akin to terrain and border types.

+## borrow_train

+May borrow a train from the Depot for running trains when trainless

+- `train_types`: Array of train types that are eligible for borrowing

 ## close

 Describe when the company closes, using the `when` attribute.